iterative/dvc.org/static/docs/get-started/example-pipeline.md

 Second, you should see by now that the actual data is stored in the `.dvc/cache` directory, each file having a name in a form of an md5 hash.
 This cache is similar to Git's internal objects store but made specifically to handle large data files.
-DVC is using reflinks, hardlinks and other optimizations to manage your actual workspace without copying every time object from/to the cache.
+DVC uses reflinks, hardlinks, or other optimizations to manage your actual workspace without copying actual file contents from/to the cache.

 </details>